ibm-messaging/mq-ansible/README.md

 ### Testing module's functionality with playbooks

-These playbooks test the functionality and performance of our roles and the queue_manager module in ansible plays.
+These playbooks test the functionality and performance of our roles and the queue_manager module in Ansible plays.

 To run the test playbooks first: